wushihang5521835/learngit/readme.txt

 Creating a new branch is quick AND simple.

-Creating a new branch is quick AND simple. --dev
+Creating a new branch is quick AND software. --dev